Kingdoms of the Dump

 Kingdoms of the Dump is an independent role-playing video game developed by Roach Games.
-The game takes heavy inspiration from classic 16-bit JRPGs like EarthBound, Chrono Trigger, and Final Fantasy VI.
+The game takes heavy inspiration from classic 16-bit JRPGs like Chrono Trigger, EarthBound, and Final Fantasy VI.
 Development of the game was initially funded fully out-of-pocket, with the developers working full-time as custodians; this inspired the theming of the game around garbage.
 The developers launched a Kickstarter campaign in July 2019 for additional funding, and it was successful.
 The game released on Windows, macOS and Linux via Steam on November 18, 2025.

 Gameplay

 Kingdoms of the Dump features a turn-based battle system that employs a 3x3 grid in which the player can strategically position their party.

 Kingdoms of the Dump is a role-playing game that features platforming and adventure elements.
 On the field, the player controls one character, but can switch between a total of six characters at will; each character has a unique ability that the player can use to explore the environment, solve puzzles, and progress.
 Platforming and elevation in general play a large role in the exploration of towns and dungeons.
 The game does not have random battles; instead, players approach enemies on the field and enter a separate battle screen.
 Kingdoms of the Dump features a turn-based battle system that employs a 3x3 grid in which the player can position their party around to maximize damage, avoid traps and spells, and strategize.

 The game takes heavy inspiration from several 16-bit role-playing games.
 The battle system features timed hits, a mechanic inspired by Super Mario RPG.
 The player will be able to unlock an airship and be able to traverse a vast Mode 7-like world map, inspired by Final Fantasy VI.
 The game also uses an "oblique" EarthBound-inspired perspective, an angle the developers used to help show depth during platforming segments.